nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeIdentification.md

 ### NLP Sandbox PHI Deidentifier

-The [NLP Sandbox PHI Deidentifier] illustrates the modular design of the NLP Sandbox tools.
-This React web application relies on these four NPL Sandbox tools:
+This [example NLP Sandbox PHI deidentifier] illustrates the modular design of NLP Sandbox tools.
+This tool depends on an instance of the following NLP Sandbox tools:

-- Date Annotator
+- NLP Sandbox Date Annotator
-- Person Name Annotator
+- NLP Sandbox Person Name Annotator
-- Physical Address Annotator
+- NLP Sandbox Physical Address Annotator
-- PHI Deidentifier
+- NLP Sandbox Contact Annotator
+- NLP Sandbox ID Annotator

-The PHI Deidentifier aggregates the predictions returned by the annotators, resolves potential annotation conflicts (e.g. when more the annotations predicted by more than one annotator overlap), and de-identifies the annotated PHI in the note.
+The example NLP Sandbox PHI Deidentifier aggregates the predictions returned by these annotators, resolves potential annotation conflicts (e.g. when more the annotations predicted by more than one annotator overlap), and de-identifies the annotated PHI in the note.

+An instance of the example NLP Sandbox PHI deidentifier is available at [here](https://phi-deidentifier.nlpsandbox.io).
+See NLP Sanbdox tool can easily be deployed using Docker using the instruction available in the GitHub repository [nlpsandbox/phi-deidentifier-example].

-When opening the [PHI Deidentifier] application, the list of NLP Sandbox tools used is displayed.
-Because all Date Annotators, for example, implement the same specification, it is possible to deploy the PHI Deidentifier so that it relies on another implementation of the Date Annotator API.
-This modularity of the NLP Sandbox tools allows us to update the PHI Deidentifier weekly to make it use the best-performing annotators to date.
-Therefore, the PHI Deidentifier becomes more performant as the community submit and benchmark the performance of new NLP Sandbox tools.
+The list of NLP Sandbox tools this example PHI deidentifier depends on is listed when navigating to the application.
+Because all the NLP Sandbox date annotators implement the same specification, for instance, it is possible to update the date annotator used by the deidentifier by another implementation, e.g. the best-performing date annotator submitted to [NLPSandbox.io] identified from the leaderboard.
+Therefore, this example PHI deidentifier becomes more performant as the community submit and benchmark the performance of new NLP Sandbox tools.

 <!-- Blue: 0273b3 -->